JinLee0811/AiProject/README.md

 # AiProject
 Ai WebService Project
-Go to the Main Channel
+# Go to the Master Channel